appserver-io/appserver/_tuts/running-drupal-on-appserver-io.md

 **Prerequirements**: *Up and running installation of MySQL*

-Appserver.io is a pretty cool and sophiscated infrastructure fully built upon the PHP stack.
+Appserver.io is a cool and sophiscated infrastructure fully built upon the PHP stack.
 This makes it truely easy to develop and extend the platform.
 Appserver.io comes with an built in webserver module with PHP-FPM therefore it is possible to install any PHP-App you like and run it on that platform.
 The following guide shows you how easy it is to install appserver.io on a Mac and run Wordpress on it.